KevinRionaldo/Real-Time-Chat-BE/README.md

 - Change the service.yml using service.[environment].yml (i.e. kevin, swafire, based on where you want to deploy the stack to)
 - Notice the db-schema in params.yml make sure it's target schema you want the api to read the databsse from
 - To deploy to target region, change in service.yml
-- Change the AWS credentials key and secret in ~/.aws/credentials default to deploy to target aws account
+- Change the AWS credentials key and secret in ~/.aws/credentials default to deploy to target aws account, or you can run **aws configure** and follow the instructions for change the AWS credentials key and secret

 ## Usage